 - ii.
 Plan Development Costs.
 Duke Energy Indiana has requested recovery of the expenses incurred for retaining B&V as a consultant and witness for this proceeding.
 B&V performed analyses as part of this proceeding, and Mr. Shields provided testimony that summarizes these analyses.
-Based on the evidence provided in this case, we find that this is a reasonable request and the expenses should be approved for recovery over a three-year period. - proposal regarding depreciation on TDSIC 2.0 projects and stated that Duke Energy Indiana's proposing to utilize the applicable depreciation rates for transmission and distribution assets approved in its most recent rate case, Cause No. 45253.
+Based on the evidence provided in this case, and the absence of objections by any other party, we would have found find that this to be is a reasonable request\and the expenses should be approved for recovery over a three year period. - proposal regarding depreciation on TDSIC 2.0 projects and stated that Duke Energy Indiana's proposing to utilize the applicable depreciation rates for transmission and distribution assets approved in its most recent rate case, Cause No. 45253.
 Ms. Diaz is also proposing to offset depreciation expense for retired plant using a five-year average of FERC Form 1 retirement ratios.
 Evidence provided by Ms. Diaz in Exhibit 6-A demonstrates that TDSIC 2.0 does not result in an average aggregate increase in Duke Energy Indiana's total retail revenues of more than two percent in a 12-month period.
-No party presented evidence challenging this requested relief.
+As nNo party presented evidence challenging this requested relief, we would have found.
 We find Duke Energy Indiana's proposals are reasonable, and they are approved. - iv.
 Recovery of Operation and Maintenance (O&M) Expense.
-Mr. Lantrip raised a concern about O&M and that Duke Energy Indiana should be limited to the amount Duke Energy Indiana has justified as incremental expense above and beyond what was approved in its base rate case, Cause No. 45253.
-Ms. Diaz rebutted that the O&M in this case is project specific to the TDSIC 2.0 projects and has not been included in the prior TDSIC 1.0 plan nor was it included in Duke Energy Indiana's most recent base rate case, Cause No. 45253.
-We concur with Ms. Diaz and approve the inclusion of O&M expense in this case. - v.
-Retirement of Replaced Assets.
-Mr. Lantrip recommended that Duke Energy Indiana recognize an offset in its revenue requirement for the return earned on the embedded net book value of retired assets.
-On rebuttal, Ms. Diaz noted that the Commission has previously rejected this recommendation, and the Commission has specifically ordered that double-recovery concerns are addressed by depreciation netting methodologies, which Duke Energy has proposed in this case.
-The Commission has also previously concluded that reduction to returns on retired assets in rate base are not reasonable and do not conform to the TDSIC statute.
-Specifically, we have found: - "...with regard to... arguments about potential duplicative or double recovery, we note that we have recently addressed this very same argument offered in the context of IPL's electric TDSIC Plan and NIPSCO's gas TDSIC Plan.
-For example, in the 45330 TDSIC 1 Order (at page 19), we found: "We agree with Petitioner that the netting of depreciation expense reflected in its proposal has the effect of reducing Petitioner's pre-tax return.
-We recently approved IPL's netting proposal as appropriately addressing the double recovery concern raised by the OUCC and found that based on the reduction to TDSIC cost recovery, no further adjustment to the WACC was required.
-Indeed, we commended IPL's approach.
-Similarly, here we find...evidence that it is not reasonable to....further effectively adjust the assets that were included in rate base in Petitioner's most recent base rate case.
-The TDSIC Statute addresses TDSIC costs, not rate-based asset costs.
-See Indiana Code § 8-1-39-7.
-Thus, we find Petitioner's proposed depreciation netting addresses the OUCC and....double recovery concerns and that no further depreciation adjustment is necessary.
-(Emphasis added.)"
-No additional evidence or distinguishing factors have been offered....in this proceeding, and we thus decline to reverse our prior orders...
+Mr. Lantrip recommended the Commission deny raised a concern about O&M and that Duke Energy Indiana's should be request for recovery of \$131M in O&M expenses.
+Public's Ex.
+No.1 at 14. limited to the amount Duke Energy Indiana has Mr. Lantrip argued existing plant in rate base already has O&M embedded in rates, while new TDSIC improvements that replace existing plant should require less O&M, not more, and the embedded O&M in current rates isn't being used for O&M on the replaced plant that is no longer in service and used and useful.
+He also testified as to Petitioner's lack of evidentiary support demonstrating the requested \$131M was above and beyond the O&M expenses embedded in its base rates (from Cause No. 45253). justified as incremental expense above and beyond what was approved in its base rate case, Cause No. 45253.
+Ms. Diaz's rebuttal testimony stateded that the O&M in this case is project specific to the TDSIC 2.0 projects and has not been included in the prior TDSIC 1.0 plan nor was it included in Duke Energy Indiana's most recent base rate case, Cause No. 45253.

+Ind.
+Code §8-1-39-2(a)(2) requires eligible TDSIC improvements are "not included in the public utility's rate base in its most recent general rate case."
+"TDSIC costs" which may be recovered for eligible improvements (defined in Ind.
+Code §8-1-39-7 and which include O&M) therefore, also cannot be included in the public utility's rates set in the most recent general rate case.
+Petitioner has the burden of proving the proposed TDSIC improvements and their associated costs are not part of the utility's existing rate base or rates.
+This burden falls on no other party.